-The workshop will begin with Mr. Paul Sandrock’s plenary talk titled “Assessing Language Performance: Guiding Learners to Show What They Can Do with What They Know,” followed by a panel of Chinese, Japanese, and Korean specialists responding to the plenary talk.
-The 2-hour breakout sessions in the afternoon will be led by the three East Asian language specialists, drawing specific examples from respective languages.
-The concluding session will share the outcomes of the breakout sessions and provide an opportunity to sharing of ideas across languages.
-We hope that this unique format will enhance our mutual growth.
+The workshop began with Mr. Paul Sandrock’s plenary talk titled “Assessing Language Performance: Guiding Learners to Show What They Can Do with What They Know,” followed by a panel of Chinese, Japanese, and Korean specialists responding to the plenary talk.
+The 2-hour breakout sessions in the afternoon were led by the three East Asian language specialists, who drew specific examples from respective languages.
+The concluding session shared the outcomes of the breakout sessions and provided an opportunity to the sharing of ideas across languages.
+We hoped that this unique format would enhance our mutual growth.

-Click here to access the registration page, which will have pricing as described below.
-Please note that lunch is included in the registration costs.
-The registration web address is: http://services.iris.wisc.edu/ceas2019
+Participants were asked to register here, which contained pricing as described below.
+Lunch was included in the registration costs.
+The registration web address was: http://services.iris.wisc.edu/ceas2019

 Early registration (until March 10)